 A member of the Odinga family traces the close connection between the former Premier and his youngest daughter to the issue of trust.

-Odinga has reportedly had reservations with the element of trust over the decades, having been betrayed before by close friends, political comrades and even aides.
+Odinga has reportedly had reservations with the element of trust over the decades.
+He has been betrayed before by close friends, political comrades and even aides.

-When he and others led the Second Liberation struggle from the streets in the 1980s and 1990s, he was believably given away to security forces quite a number of times, partly leading to his political incarceration for a combined period of nine years.
+When he and others led the Second Liberation struggle from the streets in the 1980s and 1990s, he was believably given away to security forces quite a number of times.
+This partly led to his political incarceration for a combined period of nine years.

-The betrayal, according to our sources, stretched on to 2017, where individuals whom Odinga entrusted with campaign funds, including a fee to poll agents, allegedly fled with the cash.
+The betrayal, according to our sources, stretched on to 2017.
+Individuals whom Odinga entrusted with campaign funds, including a fee to poll agents, allegedly fled with the cash.
 It is claimed some bought magnificent houses in the city.

-And as if to justify his fears, one of the girls attached to Odingaโs wife, Mama Ida, as an aide, bolted out shortly after the August 9 polls only to proclaim her support for President William Ruto.
+And as if to justify his fears, one of the girls attached to Odingaโs wife, Mama Ida, as an aide, bolted out shortly after the August 9 polls.
+This aide then proclaimed her support for President William Ruto.

-The girl, popularly known as โTerry Chocolatโ within the Azimio/ODM circles, or simply Terry, was believed to be one of the spies from the rival camp who successfully penetrated the Odinga campaign.
+The girl, popularly known as โTerry Chocolatโ within the Azimio/ODM circles, or simply Terry, was believed to be one of the spies from the rival camp.
+She successfully penetrated the Odinga campaign.

-โThis is the girl who would pull chairs from the house for us and serve us with juice or bottles of mineral water during the campaign period whenever we paid Baba a visit at his Karen and Opoda Farm homes,โ one of the ODM allied governors said.
+โThis is the girl who would pull chairs from the house for us and serve us with juice or bottles of mineral water during the campaign period.
+This was whenever we paid Baba a visit at his Karen and Opoda Farm homes,โ one of the ODM allied governors said.

 Terry, who hails from Siaya, would later attribute her exit from the Odinga camp to the โarrogance of her daughterโ and alleged negative attitude and mistreatment of those helping out in the campaign.